abugodev/chrome-extensions/intercom/INSTALLATION.md

 Once downloaded:

+**On Mac:** The file might be in your Downloads folder.
+If you can't find it:
+- Open Finder and press `Cmd + Shift + G`
+- Type `~/Downloads` and press Enter
+- Look for `intercom.crx` file
+- If it's not there, check your browser's download history and click "Show in Finder"

 1. Open Chrome and type `chrome://extensions/` in the address bar (or copy-paste it)
 2. Enable **"Developer mode"** (toggle in the top right corner)
 3. Drag and drop the downloaded `intercom.crx` file onto the extensions page